 Ashford University

-If it’s your goal to use psychology as a means to improve the mental and emotional wellbeing of those in your community, then Ashford University offers the right PsyD program for you.
+If it’s your goal to use psychology as a means to improve the mental and emotional well-being of those in your community, then Ashford University offers the right PsyD program for you.
 It starts with a basis in the history of psychology.
-The coursework then moves into how the field has evolved overtime, using your own individual interests to guide the curriculum.
+The coursework then moves into how the field has evolved over time using your own individual interests to guide the curriculum.

-Choice of an emphasis helps to guide this personalization, but students join together with 10 credits of core work.
+Choice of emphasis helps to guide this personalization, but students join together with ten credits of core work.
 From there, you’ll take seven credits in your chosen specialization, one interactive capstone seminar, and complete a final Doctorate project.
 This project is much less research-intensive than traditional PhD dissertations, but the option for this process is also available to PsyD students.

 Specializations help to bring your career goals to the forefront of your education.
 These specializations can be in Criminal Justice, Educational Leadership, Industrial Organization, Health & Wellness Psychology, Mediation & Conflict Resolution, or Sport and Performance Psychology.
 With these concentrations in mind, you can build upon your strong basis in the field while working toward making yourself marketable in the field of your dreams.